-Veritas Storage Checkpoint technology lets you create a point-in-time image of a file system or a database.
+Veritas Storage Checkpoint technology lets you create a point-in-time image of a file system.
 Storage Checkpoints are treated like any other VxFS file system and can be created, mounted, unmounted, and removed.

-This option is available with the Enterprise versions of Veritas Storage Foundation for Oracle.
+This option is available with the Enterprise versions of Veritas Storage Foundation for Oracle and Veritas Storage Foundation for DB2.